MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/preferences-outlook.md

 ### Set the order in which S/MIME certificates are considered

-Set the order in which certificates will be used to decrypt and encrypt S/MIME messages.
+Set the order in which certificates are used to decrypt and encrypt S/MIME messages.

 |Category|Details|
 |:-----|:-----|